chrisxfire/chrisxfire.github.io/content/notes/_net/types/value-types/structs.md

 ```

 ## Initialization
-Uninitialized fields are assigned their default value.
+As of C#11, uninitialized fields are assigned their default value.

 If all instance fields of a struct are accessible, the struct can be instantiated without the `new` operator.